-Winter Camp at Wood River, IL The captains note that various migratory birds have returned to the Wood River area.
-Physicians from the United States want them to find out how the Indians treat diseases.
+In the weather diary, the captains note that various migratory birds have returned to Wood River across from the mouth of the Missouri.
+Physicians from the United States have provided a list of questions addressing how Native People treat various diseases.

 Narrow-leaved Purple Coneflower